lizhidan00/lizhidan00.github.io/_pages/about.md

   - /about.html
 ---

+## Biography
-* I'm a first-year Ph.D. student in Shanghai Jiao Tong University supervised by [Kuan Yang](https://jhc.sjtu.edu.cn/~kuanyang/).
+I'm Zhidan Li (李至丹), a first-year Ph.D. student in Shanghai Jiao Tong University supervised by [Kuan Yang](https://jhc.sjtu.edu.cn/~kuanyang/).
+Before that, I obtained my Bachelor degree in Computer Science from ACM Honor Class at Shanghai Jiao Tong University in 2023.

-* My research interest mainly lies on approximate counting and sampling in theoretical computer science.
+My research interest mainly lies on approximate counting and sampling in theoretical computer science, especially on the topic of local-to-global frameworks.

-* You can find my [CV](../files/cv.pdf) here.
+You can find my [CV](../files/cv.pdf) here.